 Rev. Douglas S. Abel, Pastor Pastor Doug’s About.Me Page .
 Angie Ayotte, Church Secretary … Pat Middlin Shared Choir Director with First United Methodist Church, Vassar ———- Pam Jacot, Bell Choir Director … Jackie Strecker, Organist … Scott Wegrzyn, Treasurer —– … Kimberly Wegrzyn, Sexton

 The name “Presbyterian” comes from the Greek “presbuteros,” a term found throughout much of the New Testament, which means “elder.”
 A “Presbyterian” church is a church governed and led by Elders.
 In the PC(USA) we recognize two types: Teaching Elders, who are commonly called by a congregation to serve as pastors, and Ruling Elders, who are elected from … Continue reading Meet Our Elders

-“Deacon” comes from the Greek diakonos, which simply means “servant.”
+The term “Deacon” comes from the Greek diakonos, which simply means “servant.”
 In Acts chapter 6, we read about the first Deacons.
 They were spiritual leaders who were appointed to address a specific and tangible need: the care of a group of widows that were being neglected.
-In our tradition, Deacons are spiritual leaders and servants who focus on … Continue reading Meet Our Deacons
+In our tradition, Deacons are spiritual leaders and servants … Continue reading Meet Our Deacons